25 min read

 The econometric demand forecasting method accounts for relationships between economic factors.
 For example, an increase in personal debt levels might coincide with an increased demand for home repair services.

-“Many of the above information closely interact together.
-To obtain the most accurate forecasts you’ll want to combine them.
 Common methods include: blending all available data as inputs of a single forecasting model (e.g., historical sales, marketing trends, customer survey, economic metrics…) or using several models and consider the average of the different results as your demand forecast.
-In any case, the best way to select a method will be to apply it to historical data and compare results”

 Demand forecasting examples

 All types of businesses can benefit from demand forecasting.
-Here are three examples of how demand forecasting might work for an eCommerce company.
+Here are three examples of how demand forecasting might work for an ecommerce company.

-Passive/Trend Projection
+Passive/Trend projection

 They average the last three years of sales data and use that to project trends for the coming year.
 Historical data tells them that their best months are May and October, and the worst are December and August.
 They use this information to create a trend projection that tells them when they need to place their wholesale orders.
-This also tells them when they need to add temporary staff at their fulfillment warehouse.
-They factor in a plan for a summer promotion in the coming year that should increase sales.

-Active/Market Research
+Active/Market research

 The marketing team sends surveys to all customers.
 From the responses, they develop a profile of the company’s current customers.
 The profile includes age, income, employment, and where they live.
 They discover that people who commute by public transit are enthusiastic about their noise-canceling headphones.

-A company sells high-end office chairs, both B2C and B2B.
+The situation: A company sells high-end office chairs, both B2C and B2B.
 The sales team works primarily with B2B customers to generate large orders for corporate offices.
 However, the salespeople have had a hard time closing sales for the past quarter.

 The company created a short-term demand forecast with greatly reduced sales over the following six-month period.
 It scaled back its production accordingly.
-This would give the company a period of time to revamp its marketing approach to meet changing customer demand.
+This approach would give the company a period of time to revamp its marketing approach to meet changing customer demand.
 In the meantime, it could use other demand forecasting techniques to develop projections for its new markets.

 Predictive Analysis (Historical Data)